 If you think a chaperone is expensive, consider the cost of defending yourself.
 An inexpensive lawyer is going to cost you at least $300 an hour, and without a chaperone, “he said, she-said” cases burn up a lot of hours.

 The simplest way to hold down costs is to use people already on staff as chaperones.
 Scribes, who have been trained in specific specialties, are a particularly good option.
-While scribes generally make $10 to $15 an hour, advocates claim they more than pay for themselves by increasing physicians’ efficiency and effectiveness.
+While scribes generally make $15 to $20 an hour, advocates claim they more than pay for themselves by increasing clinicians’ efficiency and effectiveness.
 And since the scribe is already in the room, it costs nothing extra to have them serve as a chaperone.
 Patients also tend to prefer chaperones who are actively doing something, rather than just sitting and watching them.

 The one downside to using scribes as chaperones is that while tending to their primary job, they may miss something important.
 An effective chaperone has to be fully aware of what’s going on in the room at all times.
 That can be more challenging for a scribe who’s also taking notes, but it’s doable.
 Ultimately, it’s a balancing act.

 A word of caution: In your zeal to be efficient, resist the temptation to use your chaperone as a gofer.
 A chaperone should stick with you like a shadow.
 They should not leave the room while you are with the patient and they should not stay behind if you leave the room.

 As I tell the people in the PBI Medical Record Keeping course, if you don’t write it down, it didn’t happen.
 It’s essential that you clearly document in the patient’s chart who the chaperone was and that they were present throughout the visit.
 It’s a good idea for the chaperone to co-document their presence, but it’s not essential.